Freelunch-AI/docs/design_notes.md

 ratio should have little mass now and distribute to the other parts of the distribution (regions model needs data).
 This way the network can ask for examples (active learning) in regions it has few data (and therefore doesnt estimate well in these regions) Currently these systems are tested/deployed and where it shows a lot of errors --> the team gathers more data on these situations.

 * RL:

+- its important to learning hierarchical reward functions

 - reward funtions are hard-coded because we are focusing on narrow tasks.
 Actually, humans learn reward functions in a conntext of hierarchical tasks.
 AI already outperforms humans in writting reward functions (Eureka Paper).